 Under Carol’s guidance I began to concentrate on portraiture: mostly people but also little pet portraits.
 The best moment that came from this was having a portrait long-listed for the Moran Prize.

 In 2019 I decided to take a long break from writing for health reasons, and with the extra time more of my focus has turned to art.
+In October 2021 I set out to create an artwork every day for a year – the Daily Art Challenge.
 I’m now in a phase of exploration, seeing where whim and discovery takes me.
-I’ve begun a daily art practise which has been both beneficial and exciting.